 A 401(k) plan is a common way to save for retirement.
 Employers sponsor 401(k) plans and employees invest pre-tax money.
 Investment options include stocks and bonds, but most people choose to invest in less risky options like mutual funds and ETFs, which are inherently diversified.
 Some companies may even offer an employer match, free money based on how much you save.

 - A financial advisor can help you figure out how to maximize your 401(k) savings.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
+SmartAsset’s free tool connects you with vetted financial advisors who serve your area in five minutes.
 If you’re ready to be matched with local advisors, get started now.

 - Do your research to make sure you’re making the best retirement choice for your needs.
 Here’s a breakdown of IRAs vs. 401(k)s.